stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 With Tenant-Operator, you can empower your users to safely provision namespaces for themselves and their teams (typically mapped to SSO groups).
 Team-owned namespaces and the resources inside of them count towards the team's quotas rather than the user's individual limits and are automatically shared with all team members according to the access rules you configure in tenant-operator.

-Also by leveraging Tenant-Operators templating mechanism, namespaces can be provisioned and automatically pre populated with any kind of resource or multiple resources such as network policies, docker pull secrets or even Helm charts etc
+Also by leveraging Tenant-Operators templating mechanism, namespaces can be provisioned and automatically pre-populated with any kind of resource or multiple resources such as network policies, docker pull secrets or even Helm charts etc

 ## HashiCorp Vault Multitenancy